 “We see the worst of society every day,” Dixon said.

-Over time, the department had seen they had already been talking about what they have been exposed to on a day-to-day basis, so it was easy to start the peer program.
+Over time, the department had seen they already had been talking about the issues they have been exposed to on a day-to-day basis, so it was easy to start the peer program.

 “It’s hard to talk to someone who doesn’t do this for living,” Dixon said.